 Structured Settlement Attorney As it pertains to the transfer of structured settlement transfers:Jurisdiction, Venue, and Forum: What’s the Difference and Why it Matters In transfers of structured settlement law, if the payee is domiciled in California at the time the transfer agreement is signed, the forum or jurisdiction, and the controlling law will be in a court inside California.
 If the venue, (the place where the accident happened to the payee), was out of the state […] Continue reading Structured Settlement Attorney

 .
 Block 17.4 Article 2.3 Transfers of Structured Settlement Payment Rights Annuity Issuer and Structured Settlement Obligor Not Required to Divide Payments 10139.3(e) states, “Neither the annuity issuer nor the structured settlement obligor may be required to divide any structured settlement payment between the payee and any transferee or assignee or between two or more transferees or assignees.”
 Who then divides the money?
 Does the structured settlement obligor or the annuity issuer ever divide the money?
 Did something bad happen in the past that they can’t divide the money?
 Do they have motive?
 What is this law […]

-The post Using A Structured Settlement as Collateral for a Bank Loan appeared first on 800.200.4384.
+The post Structured Settlement Attorney for the Primary Market 2 appeared first on 800.200.4384.